 The third cause is commercial astrology.
 Frightening predictions sell remedies, consultations, and rituals more reliably than balanced ones.
 A reading that says "your Sade Sati will be manageable if you handle work and health carefully" does not generate the same emotional grip as one that says "great misfortune is coming and only this puja can avert it."
 The market rewards fear, and so fear gets amplified.

 The fourth cause is the absence of context.
 People are rarely told which phase of Sade Sati they are entering, where Saturn is sitting in their natal chart, what Saturn rules for their Lagna, or how the running Dasha modifies the picture.
 Without these details, Sade Sati becomes a single frightening label rather than a specific reading of a specific chart.
-Classical Jyotish never permitted that kind of flattening.
+Classical Jyotish does not support that kind of flattening.

 What Classical Sources Actually Say

 The classical literature on Saturn's transit is more sober than the modern panic.
-The Brihat Parashara Hora Shastra, a foundational horoscopic text in the tradition, treats transits as conditional.
-The outcome of any Graha's transit depends on its natal strength, its house and sign, its aspects, its lordship for the chart in question, and the running Dasha.
-Saturn is not treated as universally malefic.
-It is treated as a slow, weighty Graha whose effects ripen the karma already shown by the natal chart.
+The Brihat Parashara Hora Shastra is a major horoscopic text and an anchor of Parashari Jyotish.
+In that style of reading, a transit is not judged as an isolated label.
+Its effect is read alongside natal strength, house and sign placement, aspects, lordship for the chart in question, and the running Dasha.
+Saturn is therefore not treated as universally destructive, but as a slow, weighty Graha whose effects ripen the karma already indicated by the natal chart.

-It is also worth noting that Saturn is the natural significator of longevity, work, structure, and discipline.
+Saturn is also the natural significator of longevity, work, structure, and discipline.
 A Graha that signifies the long arc of life cannot, in classical logic, be cast as purely destructive.
-The same texts that warn of Saturn's heaviness also call Saturn a teacher, a judge, and a giver of slow but lasting results. शनि is named Shanaishchara, "the slow mover," and in many स्तोत्र hymns he is praised as a deity who rewards patience, truthfulness, and service to the vulnerable.
+The same tradition that warns of Saturn's heaviness also presents him as a teacher, a judge, and a giver of slow but lasting results. शनि is named Shanaishchara, "the slow mover," and the broader devotional tradition associates him with karma, justice, time, discipline, humility, integrity, and wisdom born of experience.

 The mythological tradition reinforces this complexity.
-The well-known story of Shani and Hanuman, which our companion piece explores in detail, ends with Saturn promising relief to those who turn to dharma with sincerity.
-Other Puranic stories describe Saturn as severe but ultimately just.
-Even in the famous Vikramaditya cycle, Saturn's gaze produces suffering, but the suffering yields wisdom and, eventually, restoration.
+The well-known story of Shani and Hanuman, which our companion piece explores in detail, ends with Saturn offering relief to devotees of Hanuman.
+Other Puranic and devotional stories describe Saturn as severe but ultimately concerned with justice.
 The tradition has always carried this dual picture.
 The flattened "Sade Sati is doom" narrative is a modern simplification, not a classical teaching.

 The Three Phases and What Each Does